-Deuteronomy 24:1-4 only allowed a husband to divorce a fornicating wife.
+24:1-4 only allowed a husband to divorce a fornicating wife.
 A wife was given no right whatsoever to divorce a fornicating husband.
-But now that Jesus has rescinded the husband's right to divorce a fornicating wife, He emphasizes the impossibility of biblical divorce from both directions - that of the husband divorcing the wife, and that of the wife divorcing the husband.
+But now that Jesus has rescinded the husband's right to divorce a fornicating wife, emphasizes oility of He the biblical impossibility divorce from both directions that of the husband divorcing the wife, and that of the wife divorcing the husband.

-We see, therfore, that Jesus has clearly re-established the principle laid down from the beginning of time that there is not to be divorce.
+We see, therefore, that Jesus has clearly re-established the principle laid down from the beginning of time that there is not to be divorce.
 He is emphasizing what the Bible continues to declare in later verses.

 Moreover, in Mark 10:11-12 God is underscoring another vital principle.
 It is the law that a divorced man or woman cannot become remarried.
-According to verse 11, if a man remarries, he committee adultery against his first wife.
+According to verse 11, if a man remarries, he commits adultery against his first wife.
 Why is this so?